-Vaidya Manohar: Varicose veins are primarily a Vata disorder, caused by an imbalance in Vyana Vata, which creates increased pressure that affects the valves and elasticity of the veins.
+Vaidya Manohar: Varicose veins are primarily a Vata disorder, caused by an imbalance in Vyana Vata (a subdosha of Vata) which creates increased pressure that affects the valves and elasticity of the veins.

 Vata is characteristically dry, moving, and rough, and is the mind-body operator (dosha) that governs movement in the body, including the movement of the blood through the arteries and veins.

-In fact, Vyana Vata, one of the subdoshas of Vata, is responsible for transporting oxygen-rich blood from the heart to the body's cells through the arteries.
+In fact, Vyana Vata is responsible for transporting oxygen-rich blood from the heart to the body's cells through the arteries.
 It also governs the flow of oxygen-poor blood from the body's cells back to the heart through the veins.